Basic Frankenprey Menu

 For the Visual Learners:

 – Read more on Balancing Frankenprey with Alternative Meals

-is just that, meat with bone included.
-It is NOT bones with just a bit of meat on them (ie: most of the meat removed).
-If you fed bones like this you will throw the balance of the menu off.
-See below for some acceptable bone in meats:
+Meat with bone included.
+It is NOT bones with just a bit of meat on them (ie: most of the meat removed) – if you fed bones like this you will throw the balance of the menu off.
+See below for some acceptable bone-in meats: